DOGECOIN87/Gorbage-Truck.fun/terms_of_service.md

 ## 2. Intellectual Property

-The Game and its original content (excluding content provided by users), features, and functionality are and will remain the exclusive property of [Developer Name] and its licensors.
+The Game and its original content (excluding content provided by users), features, and functionality are and will remain the exclusive property of Mattrick and its licensors.
 The Game is protected by copyright, trademark, and other laws of both the [Your Jurisdiction] and foreign countries.
-Our trademarks and trade dress may not be used in connection with any product or service without the prior written consent of [Developer Name].
+Our trademarks and trade dress may not be used in connection with any product or service without the prior written consent of Mattrick.

 ## 3. User Conduct